All Episodes

 None of my radar, George.

-Acorn have defunded acorn.
+Acorn have defunded Acorn.

-I I didn't I I don't even know about acorn.
+I don't even know about Acorn.

 I'm not paying attention to that.

-That I got really important things to do here.
+I got really important things to do here.

 Oh, it's no big deal.

-That's just that's jump change.
+I just said that jump change.

-We're not gonna have time to report on the insignificant news items out there.
+We don't want to have time to report on the insignificant news items out there.

 We've got to cover the big stuff.

-Every time junk science expert sounds alarm on insurance study.
+Every time junk science expert sounds alarm on insurance study, this is from last week in the Washington Times.

 Steve Malloy's junk science detector started running high when he got hold of a new study in the American Journal of Public Health claiming nearly 45,000 Americans die from a lack of health insurance.